2021 Egypt Global Money Week

 - Al-Bosla News; Al-Borsa News; El Fagr; El Fagr; Al Messa; Mujaz; Al Youm and Sabe;Al-Borsa News; Haytna; Mubasher; El Badil; Amwal Al-Ghad; Egyptian Banking Institute; Akhbarak; Dostor; Vetogate; Akhbar El Youm; Masress

 Through financial education and products for children and youth, and more specifically through the empowerment of its 18 partners, a marvelous Global Money Week was produced!

-The week was organized through the collaborative efforts of the Egyptian Banking Institute, The Egyptian Financial Services Institute, and Plan International Egypt.
+The week was organised through the collaborative efforts of the Egyptian Banking Institute, The Egyptian Financial Services Institute, and Plan International Egypt.